Nanny Taxes in Virginia

 Virginia Minimum Wage

 Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
 In Virginia, the state’s minimum wage rate of $12/hour applies.
-Rate increases to $13.50/hour in 2025 and $15/hour in 2026 will be contingent on the General Assembly’s enactment by July 1, 2024.
-The state’s new minimum wage law removes exempt status from several categories of employees including home care providers and domestic service workers.
+The rate increases to $12.41/hour on January 1, 2025.

 Overtime